RySE-AI/MultiLabelClassification/README.md

 2. Experiment: pretrained backbone
 3. Experiment: untrained backbone + normalized on own train dataset

-By looking at the test metrics (Accuracy, Precision, Recall) the 2nd experiment leads to the best results.
+The 2nd experiment leads to the best results in Accuracy, Precision, Recall.
 So I used the best checkpoint and performed some [visual inference](notebooks/02_Model_Inference.ipynb) on the test dataset.
 Furthermore I used streamlit to create a little prediction app, where you're able to pass any image to it and get a confidence score to each class (sigmoid prediction).